 Human Rights Commission

 The purpose of the Human Rights Commission is to provide outreach information to the public and contact information pertaining to housing and civil rights complaints.
-The 9 commissioners serve a staggered 3-year term that expires on January 1st.
+The 3 commissioners serve a staggered 2 year term that expires on January 1st.
 Please click on the following for a list of the Commissioners.
 The staff contact person for the Commission is Deputy City Clerk Diana Black at (641) 424-7102.
-Meetings are typically scheduled for the first Thursday of the month at 4:00 p.m. and generally located in the basement conference room of City Hall.
-Please note any changes will be posted on the Board at City Hall and on the home page of this web site under Agendas.
+Meetings are scheduled as needed.
+Agendas will be posted at City Hall and on the home page of this web site under Agendas.

 This seven-member board is responsible for the operation and maintenance of the Mason City Public Library.
 They promote education and an appreciation for learning in the community.
 It is in charge of policy-making; hiring the director and assisting the director in business affairs; sets salaries; and communicates with both the public and City Council about affairs and budget of the Mason City Public Library.Term=6 years; expires on July 1st.
 Meetings=third Tuesday of month at 4:15 p.m. at the Public Library.

 This nine-member board is responsible for the operation and maintenance of the MacNider Art Museum galleries and studios.
 They promote art education and appreciation of art, accept gifts or purchase works of art for the museum, and participate in fund raising for the museum's growth.
 It is in charge of policy-making; hiring the director and assisting the director in business affairs; sets salaries; and communicates with both the public and city council about affairs and budget of the MacNider Art Museum.Term - 4 years; expires on July 1st.
 Meetings=third Tuesday of month at 7:30 p.m. at the Museum.

 Parks and Recreation Board